MARKET SNAPSHOT: U.S. Stock Futures Point To Continued Volatility For Wall Street

 Oil prices climb, dollar stumbles

-U.S. stock futures weaved in and out of negative territory early Friday, after a wild four sessions week of trading that has seen big swings for the major indexes, with the S&P 500 set to end the holiday shortened week with a 3% gain.
+U.S. stock futures swung higher in choppy action Friday, after a wild four sessions week of trading that has seen big swings for the major indexes, with the S&P 500 set to end the holiday shortened week with a 3% gain.

 How did benchmarks perform?